cwensel/cascading/README.md

 Cascading 4 includes a few major changes and additions from prior major releases:

+* Moved the website to https://cascading.wensel.net/
 * Moved to JCenter and changed the Maven group name to `net.wensel` (from `cascading`)
 * Added native JSON support via the `cascading-nested-json` sub-project
 * Removed `cascading-xml` sub-project
+* Removed Apache Hadoop 1.x support

 ## General Information:

 _Note: Everything is subject to change as we re-imagine Cascading 4 resources._

-For project documentation and community support, visit: [cascading.org](http://cascading.org/)
+For project documentation and community support, visit: [cascading.wensel.net](https://cascading.wensel.net/)

 The project includes nine Cascading jar files: